Login

 Dirk RenkertComparis Real Estate and Finance Expert

-Comparis compared the average differences between the benchmark rate and the top interest rate of the Comparis mortgage partner HypoPlus.
+Comparis compared the average differences between the benchmark rate and the best interest rate offered by the Comparis mortgage partner HypoPlus.
 The comparison revealed a considerable savings potential.

 Savings potential when taking out a mortgage